-- A school health delivery plan reviewed annually. - Weekly drop in with a School Nurse; including the offer of enhanced provision sexual health service if agreed. - Targeted direct work with young people and their families via referrals into the school nursing team or through identification at drop in. - Support as requested with health promotion opportunities. - Supporting the delivery of RSE lessons in Year 9 & year 10 within the secondary school setting. - Signposting and referrals to other services and partner agencies if identified.
+- Targeted direct work with young people and their families via referrals into the school nursing team or through identification at drop in. - Support as requested with health promotion opportunities. - Supporting the delivery of RSE lessons in Year 9 & year 10 within the secondary school setting. - Signposting and referrals to other services and partner agencies if identified.